The Reality Of Nursing Home Abuse

 - Inadequate heating or lack of running water

-- Unsanitary or dangerous conditions (soiled bedding, general uncleanliness, fire hazards, etc.)
+- Unsanitary or dangerous conditions (soiled bedding, uncleanliness, fire hazards, etc.)

 - The unwillingness of care providers to let you see your loved one privately